petervaro/python/README.md

 ### New is better

+Below some of the improvements:

 - Added better number highlight:
 	- all types of floating point notations are working now
 	- all types of complex number notations are working now
 	- new types of binary and octal number notations are supported
 	- long integer is removed
-- List of constants are supported:
-	- the `...` syntax notation of `Ellipsis` is supported now
+- The `...` syntax notation of `Ellipsis` is supported now
-- Declaration rules are extended:
+- Declaration rules are extended with `nonlocal`
-	- `nonlocal` added
-- Ex-statements-now-functions (like `print` or `exec`) are supported
+- Ex-statements-now-functions (like `print`) are supported
 - New exceptions added
 - Function annotations are supported
 - Language variable `cls` added
-- Better regex support
+- Better regex support (grouping and comments improved)
 - String and byte literals:
 	- Byte notation added
 	- Proper string prefixes added
-- Format mini-language is supported in strings
+- Format mini-language is supported in strings ***WORK IN PROGRESS***
 - All the unused built-in and magic functions/methods are removed
+- All the unused keywords and notations are removed

 ### Contribute